Are Refinance Closing Costs Tax Deductible on Rental Property?

 closing-costs-note-IS-1223251862

 A frequently asked question is whether investors can deduct the costs of obtaining a loan or refinancing the mortgage.
-While refinance closing costs on rental property are not deductible in the year you refinance, they can be amortized and deducted over the life of the loan in a process known as depreciation.
+While refinancing closing costs on rental property are not deductible in the year you refinance, they can be amortized and deducted over the life of the loan.
+This is known as depreciation.

 How does depreciation work?

-Depreciation is a means by which the IRS allows investors to recoup the loss in value that comes from wear and tear on an asset.
+Depreciation is a means by which the IRS allows investors to recoup value loss from wear and tear on an asset.
 For example, office equipment, vehicles, machinery, and other durable equipment have a schedule allowing the cost to be spread out over five or seven years, depending on the type of asset.
 For residential rental property, the depreciation period is 27.5 years, while for commercial buildings and nonresidential property, the depreciation period is 39 years.

 For example, suppose you own a residential rental that has a cost basis of $400,000.
 The annual depreciation only applies to the structures and improvements, not the land, so you must reduce the depreciable amount by the land value.
 The reason for this rule is that land does not wear out.
 For this example, assume the value of the land is $50,000, leaving $350,000 to depreciate over 27.5 years.
 The investor can deduct a depreciation amount of $12,727.27 annually.